advocacy, support, & resources

 Case management is available for patients in urgent situations like housing instability or lack of basic needs.

 See below for a directory of hotlines and resources that may help you.

 If you are a current patient seeking case management, please call 203-903-8308 or send us a MyChart message and let us know what services you are looking for.
 You can also tell your medical provider during your next visit.
 A case manager will contact you.

 If you are not a current patient, your first step is to establish medical care.
 You can request an appointment online and we’ll contact you within 1-2 business days with your next steps.
 You can also call 203-903-8308 for assistance over the phone.
 At your first appointment, let your provider know what case management services you need, and they will connect you with a case manager.

-Please note that these services are not affiliated with Anchor Health but are often utilized by patients.
-If there’s something we should know about one of the services listed on this page, or if you have one to add, please email Caroline Chadwick.
+Please note that the resources below are not affiliated with Anchor Health but are often utilized by patients.
+If there’s something we should know about one of the resources listed on this page, or if you have one to add, please email Caroline Chadwick.

 CHRO’s mission is to eliminate discrimination through civil and human rights law enforcement and to establish equal opportunity and justice for all persons within the state through advocacy and education.